go-outside-labs/fake/content/about.md

 ---
 ## 0. basics you need to know

-**all right, losers, these are all the stuff you will have to learn if you desire to make a living in the future.**
+**✨ all right, losers, these are all the stuff you will have to learn if you desire to make a living in the future ✨**

 ### what bitcoin is